Corporate partnerships policy

 The best advice and support

-We want good information and advice to support all with macular disease as well as their families.
+We want to be the trusted source of information and advice for everyone affected by macular disease.
 We will expand our membership and our services – face to face, telephone, and digital - so that no-one has to face macular disease alone.

 We want everyone in the UK to know what their macula is, to understand how to protect their vision, and to consider routine eye health checks.
 Health policy makers should understand the significance of eye health and the importance of prioritising macular disease.